 - Chinese Shar-Pei

-The first step in diagnosing regurgitation is to decide whether vomiting alone has caused the symptoms that are associated with regurgitation.
-If not and the condition has been going on for a while, your veterinarian will then check the throat area of the animal to decide on the extent of any long-term damage.
-This will give the veterinarian a good indication of what medications to prescribe for the animal to live comfortably.
+The first step in diagnosing regurgitation is to determine whether vomiting alone has caused the symptoms that are associated with regurgitation.
+If not and the condition has been going on for a while, your veterinarian will then examine the throat area of the animal in order to determine the extent of any long-term damage.
+This will give the veterinarian an indication of what medications to prescribe for the animal to live comfortably.

-If the condition has been going on for some time, the veterinarian will probably order some X-rays or other forms of diagnostic imaging.
+If the condition has been going on for quite some time the veterinarian will probably order some X-rays or other forms of diagnostic imaging.
 This will help to determine any other forms of internal damage for proper treatment.

 Treatment of Regurgitation

 The usual method of treatment for regurgitation is experimenting with the dog's diet.
-Usually this will cut the amount of regurgitation but will not end it.
+Usually this will reduce the amount of regurgitation but will not eliminate it.
 Medication may also be prescribed by the veterinarian.

 In most cases, regurgitation is an ongoing problem and requires ongoing treatment and therapy.
-The dog will need periodic regular visits to the veterinarian so that the condition can be controlled properly.
+The dog will require periodic regular visits to the veterinarian so that the condition can be controlled properly.

 The most important method of managing this disease is through an ongoing regiment of medications and diet management.
 Other forms of therapy may be suggested by your veterinarian also.